KhalidMeftu/ethiopiandatetimepickerandconverter/README.md

                 builder: (_) {
                   return BlocProvider.value(
                     value:
                     BlocProvider.of<AlertCalenderControllerBloc>(context),
                     child: AlertDatePicker(
                       displayGregorianCalender: false,/// boolean value to display ethiopian calender with gregorian calender true will display flase will remove from calender
                       userLanguage: "ao",/// user  language is String value ao means it loads AfanOromo am will show amharic calender
-                      startYear: 1990,
-/// this value is not must but start year is where your calender starts to count
+                      startYear: 1990,/// this value is must but start year is where your calender starts to count
-                      endYear: 2020,
-                      /// this value is not must also but end year is where your calender ends to count
+                      endYear: 2020, /// this value is  must also but end year is where your calender ends to count
                       todaysDateBackgroundColor: Colors.greenAccent,
                       /// todaysDateBackgroundColor is Color helps you to mark todays date on calender.
                     ),